-Today, one metric heavily relied on is the North Star Metric (NSM).
+Today, businesses heavily rely on the North Star Metric (NSM) to meet their objectives.
 This key metric tracks the tipping point in your product usage and helps plan and project your company's future.
 Ultimately, the NSM allows start-ups to move past the surface level of their products and focus more on long-term, scalable growth.

 A different approach is focusing less on more revenue; this metric helps you dig deep enough to understand the value your customers get from using your product.
 Once you determine the value your product delivers to your customers, the onus is on you to quantify this customer value into a measurable, single numerical quantity or objective function.

 In essence, the North Start Metric is central to the development of your growth strategy, and it provides start-ups with concrete ways to measure growth within the organisation.